SiliconLabs/peripheral_examples/series2/timer/timer_period_measurement_polled/readme.txt

 1. Build the project and download it to the Starter Kit
 2. Connect a periodic signal to the GPIO pin specified below
 3. Go into debug mode and click run
-4. View the measuredPeriod global variable in the debugger
+4. View the measuredPeriod (time period in us) global variable in the debugger

 ================================================================================